simonmichael/hledger/MANUAL.markdown

 #### Display expressions

-Unlike a [period expression](#period-expressions), which selects the transactions to be used for calculation, a display expression specified with the `-d/--display` option selects which transactions will be displayed.
+Unlike a [period expression](#period-expressions), which selects the transactions to be used for calculation, a display expression (specified with `-d/--display`) selects which transactions will be displayed.
 This useful, say, if you want to see your checking register just for this month, but with an accurate running balance based on all transactions.
 Eg:

     $ hledger register checking --display "d>=[1]"

 meaning "make a register report of all checking transactions, but display only the ones with date on or after the 1st of this month."

-This is really all that we support of c++ ledger's display expressions: namely transactions before or after a given (smart) date.
+This is currently the only kind of display expression that we support, ie transactions before or after a given (smart) date.

 #### Depth limiting